vicmazzola/spring-contacts/README.md

 ## 📝 Description

 Simple API to manage contacts with full CRUD support.
-Includes birthday filtering and will evolve as the course progresses.
+Includes birthday filtering, user authentication (JWT), and will evolve as the course progresses.

 ## 📝 Features

-- ✅ CRUD for Contacts
+- ✅ CRUD operations for contacts
 - ✅ Search by name or birthday range
-- 🔄 Data validation
+- 🔄 Input validation
-- 🔧 DB versioning with Flyway
+- 🔧 Database versioning with Flyway
-- 📦 Oracle DB support
+- 📦 Oracle DB integration
+- 🔐 Authentication and authorization (Spring Security + JWT)

 ## 📦 How to Run

 ```bash
 ./mvnw spring-boot:run
 ```

 ## 📌 Notes
-Flyway auto-applies migrations from /resources/db/migration
+- Flyway automatically applies migrations from `/resources/db/migration`.

-Uses Oracle DB (configure in application.properties)
+- Database connection details must be configured in `application.properties`.